 From time to time, we may also seek to divest or wind down portions of our business, either acquired or otherwise, or we may exit investments, each of which could materially affect our cash flows and results of operations.
-On May 31, 2019, we completed the sale of our FCI RF IC product line to Dialog Semiconductor.
-Any future disposition we may make could involve risks and uncertainties, including our ability to sell such business on terms acceptable to us, or at all as well as the additional legal expenses involved.
 In addition, any such disposition could result in disruptions to other parts of our business, potential loss of employees or customers, or exposure to unanticipated liabilities or ongoing obligations to us following any such disposition.
 For example, in connection with such disposition, we may enter into transition services agreements or agree to provide certain indemnities to the purchaser, which may result in additional expenses and may adversely affect our financial condition and results of operations.